MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-sped-fiscal-layout-014.md

 In order to generate these records, you need to setup per state the rule that will allow the generation of these records:
 1. Go to  **Fiscal books > Setup > Fiscal books parameters per state**
 2. Select the related State, for example SP
-3. Mark as **Yes**
+3. Enable record C180 and C185 as **Yes** .
+Records H030 with MOT_INV = 06 of record H005 and 1010, 1250, 1255 are also generated.
-4. Select the **SPED presumed tax calculation algorithm**  since the amounts calculated will be reported in record C185.
+4. Select the method of calculation in **SPED presumed tax calculation algorithm**  since the amounts calculated in Presumed tax process will be reported in record C185.

 ![SpedFiscal Setup](media/bra-sped-Fiscal014-Setup.png)